vangj/jsbayes-lcg/README.md

 jsbayes-lcg
 ===========

 This JavaScript library is a Bayesian Belief Network (BBN) inference tool using Gibbs sampling.
-The form of the BBN is assumed to be Linear Conditional Gaussian (LCG).
-A LCG BBN is one where the joint distribution is defined by a multivariate normal Gaussian distribution.
-In this library, all variables in a LCG BBN are continuous (as opposed to discrete).
+The form of the BBN is assumed to be Linear Gaussian (LG).
+A LG BBN is one where the joint distribution is defined by a multivariate normal Gaussian distribution and each local probability models is defined by a linear combination of its parents.
+In this library, all variables in a LG BBN are continuous (as opposed to discrete).
 If you are working with discrete variables, please take a look at [jsbayes](https://github.com/vangj/jsbayes).

 #How do I get the library?